mochji/synapsea/README.md

 ## Lua: https://lua.org

+## NOTE:
+### this is the fast version of the stable branch with no error checking, this is around 20% to 35% faster than the stable branch. because there is no error checking this is for users who know what they're doing and how to use the library.

+***

 Description:
 A simple neural network library for Lua with functions for activation functions and their derivatives, forward and backward propagation as well as calculating cost functions like MSE or cross entropy.